How much experience do I need to be a Shared Lives carer?

 You will complete Avalon's induction to give you a flavour of what we are all about, and to provide you with the skills you need to support Shared Lives customers.
 You will also be offered bespoke training courses to meet the individual needs of the people you care for.
 The most important thing to remember is that you’ll have access to the support of Avalon whenever you need us.

-Do I receive a salary for my role as a Shared Lives carer?
+Do I receive an income for my role as a Shared Lives carer?

 Do Shared Lives carers receive any other benefits?